KirillOsenkov/SourceBrowser/README.md

  3. Pass a path to an .sln file or a .csproj file (or multiple paths separated by spaces) to create an index for them
  4. pass /out:<path> to HtmlGenerator.exe to configure where to generate the website to
  5. Edit .vs\config\applicationhost.config line 166 so that physicalPath points to \<virtualDirectory path="/" physicalPath="C:\SourceBrowser\bin\debug\HtmlGenerator\Index" />.
 Then you can set SourceIndexServer project as startup and run/debug the website.

+##Conceptual design

+At indexing time, C# and VB source code is analyzed using Roslyn and a lot of static hyperlinked HTML files are generated into the output directory.
+There is no database.
+The website is mostly static HTML where all the links, source code coloring etc. are precalculated at indexing time.
+All the hyperlinks are hardwired to be simple links bypassing the server.

+The only component that runs on the webserver is a service that given a search query does the lookup and returns a list of matching types and members, which are hyperlinks into the static HTML.
+The webservice keeps a list of all declared types and members in memory, this list is also precalculated at indexing time.
+All services, such as Find All References, Project Explorer, etc. are all pre-rendered.

+The website is designed to run from the root of the domain \.
+Making it run from a subdirectory is non-trivial.

+##Project status and contributions

+This is a reference implementation that showcases the concepts and Roslyn usage.
+It comes with no guarantees, use at your own risk.
+We will consider accepting high-quality pull requests that add non-trivial value, however we have no plans to do significant work on the application in its current form.
+Any significant rearchitecture, adding large features, big refactorings won't be accepted because of resource constraints.
+Feel free to use it to generate websites for your own code, integrate in your CI servers etc. Feel free to do whatever you want in your own forks.
+Bug reports are gratefully accepted.

+For any questions, feel free to reach out to [@KirillOsenkov](https://twitter.com/KirillOsenkov) on Twitter.
+Thanks!